tomasmark79/powersaver/README.md

 1. **high_performance**: Sets the CPU to its maximum frequency for all cores.
 2. **power_saver**: Sets the CPU to half of its maximum frequency for all cores.
+3. **minus_giga**: Sets the CPU to its maximum frequency minus one Gigahertz for all cores.
-3. **ultra_power_saver**: Sets the CPU to its minimum frequency for all cores.
+4. **ultra_power_saver**: Sets the CPU to its minimum frequency for all cores.
-4. **custom_power_saver**: Allows you to set a custom frequency for all cores.
+5. **custom_power_saver**: Allows you to set a custom frequency for all cores.
 Requires additional parameters for the maximum frequency and its unit (MHz or GHz).

 ## Examples